 About

 Caelistiventus hanseni stands as a groundbreaking discovery in pterosaur paleontology, revealing that these flying reptiles had already diversified into arid desert environments by the Late Triassic.
 This dimorphodontid pterosaur possessed a robust skull approximately 18 centimeters long, featuring a distinctive deep snout and large eye sockets typical of its family.
-The teeth were heterodont, with larger fangs at the front for grasping prey and smaller teeth behind for processing food, suggesting a diet of small vertebrates and large insects.
+The teeth were heterodont, with larger fangs at the front for grasping prey and smaller teeth behind for processing food, suggesting a diet of small and large insects.

 What makes Caelistiventus truly exceptional is its preservation.
 Most Triassic pterosaur fossils are severely crushed flat, but this specimen's bones remained three-dimensional, encased in ancient sand dunes of what is now the Saints and Sinners Quarry in northeastern Utah.
 This remarkable preservation allowed researchers to CT scan the skull and create detailed digital reconstructions, revealing internal structures rarely seen in such ancient pterosaurs.